GruberGabriel/ComparativeAnalysisFEModelsIVD/README.md

 - **Main Script**: The primary file to execute is "ComparativeAnalysisFEModels.m".
 Running this script starts the simulation pipeline.
 - **Settings Adjustment**: Within this main file, you can adjust settings such as the geometric dimensions of the disc to adapt the simulations to the specific needs.
 - **Preparation**: Ensure to review and configure the "RunProcessSimulations.m" file before starting the simulations.
 This file controls the launch of the Abaqus simulations and includes settings for the number of CPUs and GPU acceleration.
-Adjust these settings based on the capabilities of your machine to optimize performance.
+Adjust these settings based on the capabilities of your machine and the Abaqus license you are using to optimize performance.

 ## Software Versions